greggman/aws-oauth-helper/README.md

 # aws-oauth-helper
 An AWS Lambda function to handle the oauth client secret part of oauth so that your webpage can allow users to login to oauth services.

-If you look through [the OAuth flow](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps#web-application-flow), at last for Github and I guess I'm assuming the rest are the same then you'll see it works like this
+If you look through [the OAuth flow](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps#web-application-flow), at least for Github and I guess I'm assuming the rest are the same then you'll see it works like this

 1. User clicks some login button on your webpage